 Each state has unique laws regarding DUI or DWI charges.
 It is important to understand what charges you face and the potential outcomes of your case.
 Your lawyer will work with you to help you better understand your state’s laws regarding driving while intoxicated.

 In most states, you have a period of time following your arrest where you can request a DMV hearing so you can keep your license leading up to your court appearance.
 If you do not request a hearing, prepare for a license suspension.
 You or your attorney should request a hearing as soon as possible following your arrest.

 You and your attorney will prepare for your court appearance and arraignment.
 If you plead “not guilty,” your DUI defense attorney represents you in court, and a judge and jury oversee the DUI law case.

 You will either be “not guilty” of the charges brought against you and walk free, or you will be charged with a DUI and receive your sentencing.

 Work with an Experienced Local DUI Lawyer

-Should you ever find yourself charged with a DUI, you need to work with an experienced DUI lawyer who can stand up for you in court and clear your name of the charges or significantly reduce the consequences of the charges.
+Should you ever find yourself charged with a DUI, you need to work with an experienced DUI lawyer familiar with this law who can stand up for you in court and clear your name of the charges or significantly reduce the consequences of the charges.
 Your life and future depend on having great legal representation during your DUI case.
 Contact a DUI or DWI attorney near you today.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!